tibaes/capstone/capstone_proposal_template.md

 ### Benchmark Model

-As I did not found in literature an algorithm for this exact purpose, I will compare our approach with a random guess.
+As I did not found in literature an algorithm for this exact purpose, I will compare the proposed approach with a random guess.
 In this manner, giving that we have five classes, our approach must achieve an accuracy above 20%, otherwise it would perform worse than picking a random value.

 ### Evaluation Metrics
-_(approx. 1-2 paragraphs)_

-In this section, propose at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model.
-The evaluation metric(s) you propose should be appropriate given the context of the data, the problem statement, and the intended solution.
-Describe how the evaluation metric(s) are derived and provide an example of their mathematical representations (if applicable).
-Complex evaluation metrics should be clearly defined and quantifiable (can be expressed in mathematical or logical terms).
+The algorithm will be evaluated accordingly its accuracy to correctly classify the fundamental type of each fingerprint image in the _NIST Dataset_ [2].
+To avoid overfitting, the dataset will be split in three subsets: training set, validation set and testing set.
+For the accuracy measurement it will be used the testing set.
+The accuracy represents the percentage of fingerprint fundamental type that were corrected labeled by the algorithm according the dataset labels.

 ### Project Design
 _(approx. 1 page)_